ThomasHeim11/Foundry-UUPS-Upgradeable-Contracts/README.md

 # Foundry UUPS Upgradeable Contracts
 *This is for demo purposes only.
 Upgradeable contracts are a menance and in general should be avoided.

+The UUPS proxy pattern is similar to the transparent proxy pattern, except the upgrade is triggered via the logic contract rather than from the proxy contract.

+There is a unique storage slot in the proxy contract to store the address of the logic contract that it points to.
+Whenever the logic contract is upgraded, that storage slot is updated with the new logic contract address.
+The function to upgrade the contracts should be a protected function to avoid unauthorized access.
+Also, this provides the ability to go completely non-upgradeable gradually as the logic contract can completely remove the upgradeTo() method in the new implementation if needed.

 Read more about  UUPS Upgradeable Contracts: https://docs.openzeppelin.com/contracts/4.x/api/proxy

 ![forge](https://github.com/ThomasHeim11/Foundary-Fund-Me/assets/106417552/a6df2fc9-9e64-4e41-b3e0-60139a99d923)